 So in Rapporteur’s understanding, the changes in R2-2207032 on “provide” proposed by Correction 01 are not needed.
 And “broadcasting” can be changed to “providing” in the following sentence to make the wording consistent:

-2> if since the last time the UE transmitted an MBS Interest Indication, the UE connected to a PCell not broadcasting SIB21
+2> if since the last time the UE transmitted an MBS Interest Indication, the UE connected to a PCell not providing SIB21

 Q1: Do you agree with Rapporteur’s understanding?